 Investments are carried at fair value.
 Fair value is the price that would be received to sell an asset in an orderly transaction between market participants.
-The Plan values mutual funds at fair value based on the net asset value of the shares held by the mutual fund.
+The Plan values mutual funds at fair value based on quoted market prices per share of the fund.
 Purchases and sales of investments are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-The Plan values investments in limited partnerships based on its percentage investment in each such fund.
-The estimated fair value of each fund is based on market conditions and information reported by the fund managers and is generally based on the estimated fair value of each fund's underlying investments at the end of the reporting period.
+The Plan values investments in limited partnerships based on the partnership's net asset value (NAV) of the underlying securities and the Plan's percentage of units owned in each such fund.
+The NAV of each fund is based on fair value reported by the fund managers based on the audited financial statements of each fund at the end its reporting period and any subsequent contributions, distributions, withdrawals or changes in fair value through the Plan's fiscal year end.